What is TCS on International Money Transfers?

 Let’s Make This Practical: Examples

-These real-life use cases explain how TCS on international money transfers is applied:
+These real-life use cases explain how TCS on international money transfers is applied under the revised rules:

 1. Education via Loan